 FEELING (F) vs THINKING (T)

-Do you choose what seems logical?
+Do you choose what seems logically sound?
 (T)

-Are your beliefs consistent?
+Are your decisions fairly consistent?
 (T)

 PERCEIVER (P) vs JUDGER (J)

 The fourth and final section is about the approach you take in structuring your life.